 Modern Slavery Act Statement

 The Modern Slavery Act 2015 (the “Act”) is a UK law that came into force in 2015.
 The Act requires commercial organisations with an annual turnover of more than £36 million to publish a slavery and human trafficking statement for each financial year.
-As a major provider of insurance broking and associated services, the Ardonagh group of companies (the “Ardonagh Group”) is fully supportive of the Act, and as required by the Act, this statement sets out the steps taken during the financial year ended 31 December 2018 to combat slavery and human trafficking in our business and supply chains.
+As a major provider of insurance broking and associated services, The Ardonagh Group of companies (the “Group” or “Ardonagh”) is fully supportive of the Act and adopts a zero-tolerance approach to modern slavery in all forms in our organisation and across our suppliers, and as required by the Act, this statement sets out the steps taken during the financial year ended 31 December 2022 to combat slavery and human trafficking in our business and supply chains.

 Our supply chains

-Our supply chains include business partners in the provision of insurance services, such as insurance companies, brokers and distributors; and also providers of other services necessary to run our business effectively, such as IT, payroll, and facilities.
+Our supply chains include business partners in the provision of insurance services such as insurance companies, brokers and distributors; and also providers of other services necessary to run our business effectively, such as IT, payroll, and facilities.

 We recognise the right of each employee to freedom of association, including the right to join trade unions.
 We ensure that we comply with employment legislation as regards child employment and we do not employ people who do not have the right to work in the UK.

-As part of our annual review a supplier healthcheck will be completed which will include compliance with the Act.
+As part of our annual review a supplier health check will be completed which will include compliance with the Act.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending 31 December 2018.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending 31 December 2022.

 The board of directors of the Group holding company, Ardonagh Group Holdings Limited, approved this statement on 28 February 2023.